 We create a general and tractable theory of increasing sorting in pairwise matching models with monetary transfers.
-Our partial order, positive quadrant dependence, subsumes Becker (1973) as the extreme cases with most and least sorting.
-It implies sorting by correlation of matched partners, or distance between partners.
-Our theory turns on synergy - the cross partial difference or derivative of match production.
-This reflects basic economic forces: diminishing returns, technological convexity, insurance, and match learning dynamics.
+The positive quadrant dependence partial order subsumes Becker (1973) as the extreme cases with most and least sorting, and implies increasing regression coefficients.

+Our theory turns on synergy the cross partial difference or derivative of match production.
+This reflects basic economic forces: diminishing returns, technological convexity, insurance, and learning dynamics.

-We prove that sorting increases if match synergy globally increases, and is also cross-sectionally monotone or single-crossing.
-Our theorems shed light on major economics sorting papers, affording immediate proofs and new insights.
-They open the door to fast predictions for new pairwise sorting models in economics.
+We prove sorting increases if match synergy globally increases, and is crosssectionally monotone or single-crossing.
+We use our results to derive sorting predictions in major economics sorting papers and in new applications.

-\This reflects comments in seminars at Harvard/MIT, Northwestern Kellogg, Princeton, the NBER, Berkeley, Michigan State, ASU, in particular, Hector Chade.
-Lones thanks the NSF for funding.
+\Axel Anderson: Department of Economics, Georgetown University; aza@georgetown.edu.
+Lones Smith: Department of Economics, University of Wisconsin; lones.smith@wisc.edu.
+We thank seminar participants at Harvard/MIT, Northwestern Kellogg, Princeton, the NBER, Berkeley, Michigan State, and ASU (especially, Hector Chade).
+Lones thanks the NSF for financial support.